nOfOKUz/capteurCO2/README.md

 Based on https://co2.rinolfi.ch/ , i modified the Arduino prog to accommodate both several residential WiFis and WPA2 enterprise professional WiFi with a proxy, and upload to Thingspeak.com via library API.

-A few lines are useless for now, but could be used for Eduroam in near future...
+A few lines are useless for now, but could be used for Eduroam in near future... (maybe not so close...)

 There are also a lot of debug lines via serial print...